Luinen/123/README.md

 ## Testing

 I tested my codes continuously with the W3C validator and CSS Validator during my work.
 The biggest issue was the responsive design of the navigation system.
-So the navigation bar works perfectly, the book appointment link work as intended, section form is working, and the footer links open in a new tab.
+So the navigation bar works perfectly, the book appointment link works as intended, section form is working, and the footer links open in a new tab.

 **Fixed bugs**